jimburton/M269/tutorials/practice-block-one/README.md

    as you encounter an element which is not in the other set.
 6. Implement the `tolist` method.
 No hints for this one, it should be easy :-)
 7. Implement the `issuperset` method.
-Similar to the previous problem but in this case we want to loop through the *other* set.
-Note that you **cannot** refer to `other.head` -- why?
-To work around this convert the other set to a list and loop through that.
+Similar to the `issubset` problem but in this case we want to loop through the *other* set.
+Note that you **cannot** use the familiar pattern and refer to `other.head` -- why?
+To work around this, convert the other set to a list and loop through that.
-8. Implement the `clone` method.
-Make a new set then loop through the current set adding items to the new one.
-9. Implement the `clone` method, which creates a "shallow" copy of the current set.
-(A shallow copy of a collection, *A*, is one in which a new collection, *B*, is created then references to every element of *A* is inserted to *B*.
-A deep copy is one which *copies* of the elements of *A* are inserted to *B*.)
+8. Implement the `clone` method, which creates a "shallow" copy of the current set.
+A shallow copy of a collection, *A*, is one in which a new collection, *B*, is created then references to every element of *A* is inserted to *B*.
+A deep copy is one which *copies* of the elements of *A* are inserted to *B*.
-10. Implement the `union` method, where the result should contain all elements of both sets.
+9. Implement the `union` method, where the result should contain all elements of both sets.
 One way to do this is to clone the current set then loop through the other set inserting elements into the clone.
-11. Implement the `intersection` method, where the result should contain just those elements that are in both sets.
+10. Implement the `intersection` method, where the result should contain just those elements that are in both sets.
-12. Implement the `difference` method, where the result should contain those elements of the current set which are not members of the other set.
+11. Implement the `difference` method, where the result should contain those elements of the current set which are not members of the other set.
-13. Implement the `remove` method.
-This one is tricky, and I advise you to think of two cases: the simple case where the item to remove is equal to the item in `head`, and the more complex case where the item to remove is somewhere further on within the set.
-In the latter case you will remove the item by changing the `next` pointer of the node before the target item to point to the node after the target item.
+12. Implement the `remove` method.
+This one is tricky, and I advise you to think of two cases: the simple case, where the item to remove is equal to the item in `head`, and the more complex case where the item to remove is somewhere further on within the set.
+In the latter case you will remove the item by changing the `next` pointer of the node *before* the target item to point to the node *after* the target item.
 So, you will need to maintain two pointers in your loop: one to the current item and one to the previous.
-14. Implement the `__eq__` method for equality between sets.
-This is a builtin method that means we can now use the `==` operator on sets.
-Two sets are equal if they contain exactly the same elements, regardless of order.
+13. Implement the `__eq__` method in [src/Set.py](src/Set.py) for
+    equality between sets.
+This method is implemented in `Set.py` because it should work in the same way whatever the implementation. `__eq__` is a builtin method that means we can now use the `==` operator on sets.
+Two sets are considered equal if they contain exactly the same elements, regardless of order.

 ## Testing

-Tests are provided in the file (`src/TestLinkedSet.py`).
+Tests are provided in the file [src/TestLinkedSet.py](src/TestLinkedSet.py).
 You should run these often to check your progress.
 The tests are *unit tests*, a standard testing framework which isn't covered in this module.
 If you are using an IDE such as VS Code, PyCharm or IntelliJ, there will be